Paul Cochrane Zefram Review

 Introduction

-Paul Cochrane’s Zefram is the perfect bridge from the transparent boost and light gain of the Timmy, to the honk and cut of a mid focused drive, all the way to near Rat like glory with its intuitive three stage clipping circuit, active bass and mid controls, and post op amp treble control and cut-switch.
-We ran the Zefram through its paces using a Les Paul, a Stratocaster, and a Telecaster into a silver face Fender amp.
-The pedal doesn’t offer quite as much edge of breakup as Cochrane’s venerable Tim series, but does mid to high gain and dirty mid range quite well.
-It could be the only gain stage in a signal chain, but the Zefram is a great option for a working guitarist who wants to add a highly tweak-able color to the gain staging pallet for solos, heavy lead riffs and low gain playing.
+Paul Cochrane’s Zefram is the perfect bridge from the transparent boost and light gain of the Timmy, to the honk and cut of a mid focused drive, all the way to near RAT-like glory with its intuitive three stage clipping circuit, active bass and mid controls, and post op amp treble control and a cut-switch.
+We ran the Zefram through its paces using a Les Paul, a Stratocaster, and a Telecaster into a silverface Fender amp.
+The pedal doesn’t offer quite as much edge of breakup as Cochrane’s venerable Tim series, but does mid to high gain and the dirty mid range quite well.
+It could be completely suitable as the only gain stage in a signal chain.
+The Zefram is a great option for a working guitarist who wants to add a highly tweak-able color to the gain staging pallet for solos, heavy lead riffs, and low gain playing.

 Zefram Layout & Design

 Like the other pedals from Paul Cochrane, the Zefram’s build quality speaks for itself.
-The enclosure is hefty, light weight and boosts quality feeling controls.
-With a high gloss purple paint job and Timmy-esque white knobs, the design feels intuitive if not a little top-heavy having five knobs and two toggle switches.
-The knobs move smoothly and the pots feel sturdy and control bass, mid, treble, gain, and volume.
-The bass and mid controls are active, meaning they boost bass and mids past noon on the dial and are before the op amp stage, making their effect on the overall sound quite dramatic.
-Because of this, the transparency of pedals like the Tim, while achievable, are not the strong suit of the circuit.
-Instead, the ability to create near fuzz like sounds by boosting the bass in to the op amp, or near Klon-like territory by boosting the mids, makes this a chameleon of distortion types.
-The post op amp tremble controls act like the filter of a Rat pedal, allowing a cut of treble after the gain staging and an eq switch that does the same thing more dramatically, also after the gain staging.
+The enclosure is hefty, lightweight, and boosts quality-feeling controls.
+With a high gloss purple paint job and Timmy-esque white knobs, the design feels intuitive, if not a little top-heavy, having five knobs and two toggle switches.
+The knobs move smoothly and the pots feel sturdy and control bass, mids, treble, gain, and volume.
+The bass and mids controls are active, meaning they boost bass and mids past noon on the dial and are before the op amp stage, making their effect on the overall sound quite dramatic.
+Because of this, achieving the transparency of pedals like the Tim, while achievable, is not the strong suit of the circuit.
+Instead, the ability to create near fuzz-like sounds by boosting the bass in to the op amp, or into Klon-like territory by boosting the mids, makes this a chameleon of distortion types.
+The post op amp treble controls act like the filter of a RAT pedal, allowing a cut of treble after the gain staging, along with an EQ switch that can do the same thing more dramatically.

 With plenty of volume and enough gain on tap to act as a great boost or solo tool, the Zefram also has three stages of clipping available via toggle switch.
 The clipping staging is subtle and only feels significant at high gain levels, at which point it goes from high distortion to near high gain levels in slight increments.